 2. Buy in real-time (aka the “if and when” approach)

-Although I see myself as a relatively mindful consumer and I talk a lot about building eco-friendly style habits, I’m not immune to trends (similar to the way Emily Chan puts it in this Vogue article, where she reflected on doing the same challenge).
-I too get tempted and put stuff on my wishlist frequently.
-So I’m going to assess my wishlist, which currently exceeds the limit of 5 new items in total by the way, in a real-time manner so I’m only going to buy something from that list if the need occurs or at least when I find myself in a season or situation where the purchase would actually make sense.
+Although I see myself as a relatively mindful consumer and I talk a lot about building eco-friendly style habits, I’m not “immune” to trends (similar to the way Emily Chan puts it in this Vogue article, where she reflected on doing the same challenge).
+I get tempted and put stuff on my wish list frequently too.
+So I’m going to try only buying something from that list if the need occurs, or at least when I find myself in a season or situation where the purchase would actually make sense.
 Again, it’s so easy to get infected by the trends we see on social media and disappear into a fantasy version of ourselves and although there’s nothing wrong with dreaming or using your fantasy-self as a more aspirational piece, I think it’s key to always bring back attention to your real life.
 You want a functional wardrobe that you can actually wear.

 3. Shop my own wardrobe first

-As I said, I’m not immune to trends and I get infected by the “visual virus” that is trends from time to time too.
-However, I am actually at a really good place with my own sense of style both when it comes to style personality, fits, proportions and colour so referring back to the if & when approach I’m going to pay my own sense of style some more respect and generally shop my own wardrobe first when I’m feeling tempted.
+As I said above, I get infected by the “visual virus” that is trends from time to time too, after all I’m only human and I love fashion and style.
+I also recognise and acknowledge the joy adding a new piece to your wardrobe can bring, even more so if that piece makes the rest of your wardrobe come together in a whole new and exciting way – not just now but also way into the future.
+However, I am actually at a really good place with my own sense of style both when it comes to style personality, fits, proportions and colours so referring back to the if & when approach I’m going to pay my own sense of style some more respect, and generally shop my own wardrobe first when I’m feeling tempted.
 That could be recreating street style that I’m inspired by, or trying other styling tools to help me rediscover my own wardrobe.
+Basically I’m well aware that I have more than enough already, and shopping your wardrobe first is a great way to remind yourself of this.

 4. Progress over perfection

 A low buy challenge like this is hard to put on average; it doesn’t take into account what we had when we started, and I’ve outgrown a lot of my clothes in 2024 thanks to pregnancy.
-So variable factors like body changes may disrupt the amount of new pieces I’ll be adding to my wardrobe a little bit and I’m going to give myself some grace and flexibility to make changes or even add a few more items to my wardrobe especially if it comes down to the fact that a lot of my clothes still won’t fit for the majority of 2025.
-Again; we’re striving for progress here, we wan’t to challenge ourselves, but we’re definitely not striving for perfection either.
+So variable factors like body changes may disrupt the amount of new pieces I’ll be adding to my wardrobe a little bit and I’m going to give myself some grace and flexibility to make changes or even add a few more items to my wardrobe especially if it comes down to the fact that a lot of my clothes won’t fit for the majority of 2025.
+Again; we’re striving for progress here, we wan’t to challenge ourselves, but we’re definitely not striving for perfection.
+As you may know, perfectionism is what kills progress.

 My 2025 low buy rules/checklist

 So what counts in a low buy?
 That’s really up to you – again, it’s hard to put a challenge like this on average because we all have different starting points.
+You could strive for 5 items like me, or it could be 8 or 10.
+It’s up to you.
 But from what I understand, the before mentioned report from Hot Or Cool Institute recommend something like the following, to really challenge your consumption and to help reduce your carbon footprint:

 Purchases that count